NYPL/discovery-api/README.md

 > /resources?filters[language]=lang:eng&filters[contributorLiteral]=Dostoyevsky, Fyodor, 1821-1881.

-Using two filters for the same property combines them as a boolean OR.
-This will match Dostoyevsky books written in English OR Russian:
+Using two filters for the same property combines them as a boolean OR, but you must add explicit, distinct indexes to the duplicated filter (the ordering of the parameters does not have to match the index order).
+This is because the AWS API Gateway deserializes the filter parameters to a JSON object, so specifying two filters with the same property key will cause one to be overwritten.
+It may help, therefore, to think of the `filters` parameters as a serialized JSON object.
+For example, this will match Dostoyevsky books written in English OR Russian:

-> /resources?filters[language]=lang:eng&filters[language]=lang:rus&filters[contributorLiteral]=Dostoyevsky, Fyodor, 1821-1881.
+> /resources?filters[language][0]=lang:eng&filters[language][1]=lang:rus&filters[contributorLiteral]=Dostoyevsky, Fyodor, 1821-1881.

 Filter by publisher: